 ‘We were afraid…’

 ‘We think she has been corrupted by John.’

 But the Presence was not going to accept this.

 ‘John has solemnly sworn he has not in any way tried to influence Jane’s decision.’

 ‘She was alone!’
 It was as if John shouted it out, he was suddenly furiously angry.
+His mind-voice rang out, louder than anything I’d heard before.
 ‘She died alone!
 They weren’t even there to meet her when she left her body, so I just stepped into the breach.
 No one is supposed to die alone.
 And I wasn’t going to leave her to be a New Spirit all on her own without any support or guidance.’

 Freddie and Sasha would have butted in at that moment, I’m sure, because I could feel the self-justification welling up in them, but the Presence did not allow them to speak.

 You did the right thing, John.
 It is unjust and unloving to allow anyone to die alone or to be left without guidance afterwards.
 The three of you together must take Jane and prepare her to make her decision.
 That is all.

 As soon as the Presence had spoken these words, They were gone.
 We were alone, the four of us.
 No billions, no chattering, no murmuring, no majestic towering Presence.
 Just us.
 Out in space, at large in the solar system, just the four of us.
 Drifting.
 And arguing.

 Freddie and Sasha were telling John angrily that it was all his fault, that he’d had no right to interfere, and that he’d made them look bad, and complaining that they hadn’t had the chance to explain why they had been late.
 John shouting that they’d fallen down on the job, as always, and that the trust in them had been misplaced, that they were selfish and self-absorbed and a colossal waste of cosmic energy.
 They continued in this way for some time.